The Accelerators: New Music Seminar

-Profile Record
+Profile Records

 The Accelerator's Leave My Heart caught the attention of Cory Robbins of Profile Records who signed the band for a multi-album deal, resulting in The Accelerators (1987) and Dream Train (1991).
 Both albums showed lineup changes: Chris Moran and Keller Anderson left in 1987 and were replaced by Mike Johns on bass and Brad Rice on guitar—resulting in an all Upstate South Carolina lineup.
 Doug Whelchel was replaced by Jon Wurster for the Dream Train sessions.

 The Accelerators included an updated version of "Two Girls in Love" from Leave My Heart, as well as new songs written by Duncan, Rice and Johns--who also sang lead vocals on two tracks.
 The production team included Dick Hodgin, Rod Abernathy and Don Dixon, Profile hired Grammy–winning Janet Perr to design the album's cover which featured photos taken at King's Motel on South Wilmington Street in Raleigh.
 The band promoted the album via a national tour, along with the release of singles "Stayin' Up in the City" and "What is Real."
 The Accelerators was reviewed by Rolling Stone and was selected by Billboard magazine for its "New and Noteworthy" section.
 The Billboard reviewer said the songs were "absolutely riveting" and the album was "too good to ignore".

 It was a complete surprise to the band that Profile failed to provide an adequate promotional budget for their next album, Dream Train.
-Manager Dick Hodgin stalled on the album's release for more than a year, hoping the label would concede.
+Manager Hodgin stalled on the album's release for more than a year, hoping the label would concede.
 Dream Train was finally released in 1991 and featured twelve songs, seven written by Duncan.
 Without help from Profile, Hodgin sent the album to local radio stations, unexpectedly getting one track from the album, "Boy and Girl." in heavy rotation.

 Knowing they had a potential hit that would never be realized because of their label, The Accelerators asked to be released from their contract with Profile.
-As Profile let the band go, its national media director Tracy Miller said, "They're a great band and I can understand their frustration.
+As Profile let the band go, its national media director, Tracy Miller, said, "They're a great band, and I can understand their frustration.
 It's really difficult for an independent label to break new acts...
 We just can't compete with somebody like John Cougar on Mercury."
 In reality, Profile had gained success with Run-D.M.C. and was focusing its resources on more profitable hip-hop artists.
-In 2006, Cory Robbins, co-owner of Profile who signed The Accelerators, noted that another issue was that his partner "'hated the band," creating a rift that led to the demise of Profile a few years later.
+In 2006, Cory Robbins, co-owner of Profile who signed The Accelerators, noted that another issue was that his partner "hated the band," creating a rift that led to the demise of Profile a few years later.